tnagano99/TFAMKO_mtDNA-CN/README.md

 2. ChromHMM and Roadmap Epigenomics
     - perform functional enrichments of epigenomic elements using the methylation data
     - checks for enrichment in 15-state chromatin state model and the related 5 core histone modifications
+    - **allEnrichments_chromHMM.tsv** contain the results of DMRich (CpG and Genic) and ChromHMM
+    - **allEnrichments.tsv** contains the Roadmap Epigenomics results
+    - all plots are in the plots/DMRichR folder

 **format_tables**

 1. Format all tables
-    - creates nicely formatted tables for all outputs included in powerpoints in doc/thesis_presentation.ppt
+    - creates nicely formatted tables for all outputs included in powerpoints in **doc/Oral_presentation.pptx**

 **code_snippets**